blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 * Container Scan.
 Providing component risk detail analysis for each layer of a container image, (including non-Linux, non-Docker images).
 Please see [Container Scan ](runningdetect/containerscanning.md) for details.
 	<note type="restriction">Your [blackduck_product_name] server must have [blackduck_product_name] Secure Container (BDSC) licensed and enabled.</note>
 * Support for Dart is now extended to Dart 3.1.2 and Flutter 3.13.4.
+* Documentation for [CPAN Package Manager](packagemgrs/cpan.md) and [BitBucket Integration](integrations/bitbucket/bitbucketintegration.md) has been added.

 ### Changed features